quasarframework/quasar/docs/src/pages/quasar-cli/developing-cordova-apps/troubleshooting-and-tips.md

 If you are having problems getting Android builds to finish and you see a message like:

 ```
-> Failed to install the following Android SDK packages as some licences have not been accepted.
+> Failed to install the following Android SDK packages as some licenses have not been accepted.
 ```

 If this is the case you need to accept ALL the licenses.
 Thankfully there is a tool for this: